heyqule/enemy_race_manager/README.md

 - Rework custom attack group's pathfinder.
 They may deploy different pathing strategies.
 - Rework custom attack group's target force and surface selection.
 - Scout subsystem.
 Custom attack groups need to find their targets with aerial and ground scouts.
+- Added 2 new sets of enemy level up progressions. (see Enemy Unit Leveling section for details)
-- Various changes and bugfixes, see changelog for details.
+- Various changes and bugfixes, please see changelog for details.

 ### Race Mods Changes